Comfort and care, tailored to your pet

 Will my pet feel any pain with acupuncture?

-Pets will often feel a quick sharp sensation with the needle enters the skin.
+Dogs and cats will often feel a quick sharp sensation with the needle enters the skin.
 Thereafer, people who have acupuncture describe it a numbness or dull ache.
-Pets are often easily distracted by food!
+Dogs are often easily distracted by food and cats by fuss and attention!

 Is acupuncture safe?

-Acupuncture when performed properly is very safe.
+Acupuncture when performed properly is very safe on dogs, cats and horses.
 Most side effects are local redness or local pain where the needle is inserted.
-If you are worried at all, I am more than hppy to discuss further.
+If you are worried at all, I am more than happy to discuss further.

 When will I see and how long are the effects of acupuncture last on my pet?

 Some will see improvements after just one session!
-However, long lasting effects are best achieved with continuing a regime with several sessions.
+However, long lasting effects are best achieved with continuing a regime with several sessions, especially if your animal has a chronic issue.

 Can my pet continue current medication?